CVE-2025-55298

 Overview

-ImageMagick, a free and open-source software used for editing and manipulating digital images, disclosed a format string bug vulnerability (CVE-2025-55298) in the InterpretImageFilename function.
-The vulnerability was discovered on August 26, 2025, affecting versions prior to 6.9.13-28 and 7.1.2-2, where user input is directly passed to FormatLocaleString without proper sanitization (GitHub Advisory).
+ImageMagick, a free and open-source software used for editing and manipulating digital images, was found to contain a format string bug vulnerability (CVE-2025-55298) in the InterpretImageFilename function.
+The vulnerability was discovered on August 26, 2025, affecting versions prior to 6.9.13-28 and 7.1.2-2.
+The issue occurs when user input is directly passed to FormatLocaleString without proper sanitization (GitHub Advisory).

 Technical details

-The vulnerability exists in the InterpretImageFilename function where format string specifiers in filenames are directly passed to FormatLocaleString without validation.
-This improper handling allows attackers to manipulate format strings, potentially leading to memory corruption.
-The vulnerability has received a CVSS v3.1 base score of 8.8 HIGH (CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H) from NVD, while GitHub assessed it with a score of 7.5 HIGH (CVSS:3.1/AV:N/AC:H/PR:L/UI:N/S:U/C:H/I:H/A:H) (NVD).
+The vulnerability exists in the InterpretImageFilename function where user input containing format specifiers is directly passed to FormatLocaleString without proper validation.
+This allows attackers to manipulate format string parameters, potentially leading to arbitrary memory write operations.
+The vulnerability has received a CVSS v3.1 base score of 8.8 HIGH (AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H) from NVD, while GitHub assessed it with a score of 7.5 HIGH (CVSS:3.1/AV:N/AC:H/PR:L/UI:N/S:U/C:H/I:H/A:H) (NVD).

 Impact

 The vulnerability enables attackers to achieve complete system compromise through arbitrary memory read/write operations and remote code execution.
-Successful exploitation can lead to privilege escalation, data exfiltration, and lateral movement within compromised networks.
-The vulnerability is particularly dangerous in web applications processing user-uploaded images and automated image processing systems (GitHub Advisory).
+Successful exploitation can lead to unauthorized access to sensitive data stored in process memory, overwriting of critical system structures, and execution of arbitrary code with ImageMagick's privileges.
+This is particularly dangerous in web applications processing user-uploaded images and automated image processing systems (GitHub Advisory).

 Mitigation and workarounds